dsasp/Easy3DScoreSupport/en_help.md

 Moving to previous target is disabled when on first target.

-### Exit event
+# Exit event / Export event result

 You can exit the event at any time.

 Tap on the Exit button to leave event.

-Event information and archer statistics is shown for your information.
+Event information and archer statistics are shown for your information.

-Tap on a row for archer statistics.
+Tap on a row for detailed archer statistics.

+Tap on 'Save' to export event result summary as PDF file on your device.
+Open the 'Files' app, select 'On my iPhone'.
+Exported file is in folder 'Easy3DScore'.

 Tap Exit button again.
 A final confirmation dialog is shown.

-All data entered during the event will be lost upon exit.
+All data entered during the event is lost upon exit.

 To continue event tap on '< Back' top left.

-### Show current event statistics
+# Show current event statistics

 Tap on 'Statistics' button to review current event statistics.